masmerise/livewire-toaster/README.md

 So, if your base duration value is `3 seconds` and your toast contains 223 words, the total on-screen duration of the toast will be `3 + 2 = 5 seconds`

+### Suppressing duplicate toasts

+> [!NOTE]
+> The `suppress` configuration value must be set to `true`.

+Toaster will prevent the display of duplicate toast messages while another toast with the same message is still on-screen.
+A toast is considered a duplicate if it has the same `duration`, `message`, and `type`.

 ### Unit testing